Speech and Language Therapy

 The Talk Shop offers an intensive approach to therapy with children receiving a minimum of two individual and one group session per week.

-Group sessions vary dependent on the child’s grade, but include Social Skills and Literacy groups.
+Group sessions vary dependent on the child’s grade, but include Social Skills and Language groups.
 Whilst individual therapy mainly includes pull-out sessions, group therapy sessions occur in the classroom with the teacher and teaching assistant available to offer extra support to the children if required.

 Group therapy is not charged for but Individual Therapy is invoiced over-and-above school fees so that parents can claim from their medical aids.